Dynotags for Equipment Documentation and Maintenance Logs

 5. Optionally stick the next sticker in the strip to a compliance register that may be kept in the central maintenance office, etc. Or, keep two unused stickers as spares for that station, or apply multiple stickers to said station, giving it more than one way to get scanned.

 Use phase.
-This can be done by anyone with whom you share the LogBook Password for a given dynotag.
+This can be done by anyone with whom you share the LogBook Password for a given Smart ID Tag or set of ID Tags.
 You can use the same LogBook password for all tags – or group them into zones using the same password – whichever works for your application.

-Now you can tell the maintenance personnel (they do not need dynotag accounts) to maintain service logs on the equipment as follows:
+Now you can tell your maintenance personnel (they do not need dynotag accounts) to maintain service logs on the equipment as follows:

 Do the rounds, entering a service log entry for each equipment station as follows: